Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/manual-mods-install.markdown

 ---

-{: .note }
+!!! note

     If the file extracted from the rar/zip file is called Bin/Data it needs to go to the root folder: D:\SteamLibrary\steamapps\common\Baldurs Gate 3

 ![Image of BG3 Root folder](/assets/mods-install/image8.png)